Sarah Hadland TV Passions: ‘A lot of people said, I love you in Car Share’May 15 | 3 min read

-But if you’re one of those people that likes to read the book before watching the TV version, there’s a whole heap of small-screen adaptations coming to your screens very soon.
+But if you’re one of those people that likes to read the book before watching the TV version, there’s a lot of small-screen adaptations coming to your screens very soon.

 Belgravia is a best-selling novel by Julian Fellowes, which he’s adapted into a TV series.